glitch-iith/OpenGL/3 GLSL Error Handling/README.md

 Where vShader is the vertex shader object that you've created in the last project, and vertex_compiled is a parameter of type ```GLuint``` whose value is set by this function call.
 If the last shader compilation was successful, then it is set to true.

-## 3. We define three functions/modules in this project to log the GLSL errors:
+## 3. Writing the code!

+Create a clone of your previous project and define the following three functions in your cpp file.

 ### 3.1 ```printShaderLog()```